rauhs/klang/README.md

 (macros/crit! :some "log message")
 (macros/fata! :some "log message")

-;; A special one is the following:
+;; A special macro one is the following:
 (macros/env!)
 ;; It will "catch" the local binding (via &env in defmacro) and ;; log it.